agronv/simple-portfolio-using-hastings-metropolis-Python/README.md

 sampling from some random distribution and we record some output (energy) from this random sample.
 Then we find the neighbor of this random smaple, if this neighbor has a lower energy then we will move to the neighbor and if this neighbor has a higher energy we will move to it if and only if U < e^(-deltaE/T).
 Let me break down this equation.
-U is a random number between 0 and 1, deltaE is the change in energy, and T is the temperature. the temperature is quite abritrary (my code works best with about .05 temperature). we move to a state with higher energy with positive porbability because we do not want to get stuck at a local minimum.
+U is a random number between 0 and 1, deltaE is the change in energy, and T is the temperature. the temperature is quite arbitrary (my code works best with about .05 temperature). we move to a state with higher energy with positive porbability because we do not want to get stuck at a local minimum.
 We keep moving onto a neighboring state until  we are satisfied with the results.